 One of my favorite museums in Melaka is the Baba and Nyonya Museum (daily 10AM to 1PM, 2PM to 5PM except Fridays to Sundays until 6PM).
 Built in 1986, the venue showcases the life and times of the Peranakans, or the Chinese-Malay people across the Straits of Malacca who have their own unique culture and cuisine.

 One of the recommended activities in the city is the Melaka River Cruise.
 There are merits to doing in the day and the evening.
 If you do it during the day, the wall art would be more visible while doing the cruise during the evening allows you to appreciate the lights by the riverside.
-Prices vary between peak and non-peak days.
-From Monday to Thursday, the cruise is priced at MYR 15.90.
-From Fridays to Sundays, it is priced at MYR 21.20.
-Malaysians pay much less.
+The cruise is priced at MYR 30 for foreigners and MYR 25 for Malaysians.

 Probably one of the liveliest night markets I have seen in the entire Malaysia is the Jonker Street Night Market.
 This is another reason why a weekend trip to Melaka is recommended as the night market is only open from Fridays to Sundays between 6PM and midnight.
 You’ll get to see a lot of interesting food and souvenirs.
 While here, don’t miss out on coconut ice cream, chendol and the local popiah.

-Start the day early by watching the glorious sunrise at the seaside Floating Mosque of Melaka.
-Named as such due to its floating-like position whenever the water level is high, compounded by the fact that the structure is situated at land’s end.
+Start the day early by watching the glorious sunrise at the seaside Straits Mosque of Melaka.
+The structure has a floating-like position whenever the water level is high which is compounded by the fact that the structure is situated at land’s end.

 Afterwards, drop by Cheng Ho Museum (open daily 9AM to 5:30PM) to check out artifacts related to Chinese exploration of Melaka from 600 years back.
 The building housing the museum is itself believed to have been built by Chinese explorer Cheng Ho as a storehouse during his time in Melaka.
 The museum also serves simple breakfast.
 I had bee hoon (vermicelli) here.